 As many people know by now, Scentiva has some great-smelling products that make the line a huge success and a big step-up from traditional (and even not-so-traditional) cleaners.

 There’s also another thing that Scentiva has going for it: their stuff smells as the names claim, unlike most other products with luxurious-sounding scent profile names, many of which rarely wind up smelling the way they’re described.
 Eureka!

 The Pacific Breeze and Coconut smells coconut-y…in that lovely, artificial-yet-still-pleasant way most people think coconut smells.
-The lavender smells like an actual flower, only without sending you into Migraineville.
+The Tuscan Lavender & Jasmine smells like flowers only without sending you into Migraineville.
 However, we’ve only cleaned with the coconut-scented one but both have rave reviews.

 The scents also aren’t so herbaceously potent that you’re left smelling as though you just came back from a Grateful Dead or Peter, Paul & Mary show via a time machine.
 Always a big plus, in my opinion.

-Bonus: the smell factor alone can be an excellent incentive for the lazy or unmotivated souls who really couldn’t be bothered to clean their floors in the first place.
+The smell factor alone can be an excellent incentive for the lazy or unmotivated souls who really couldn’t be bothered to clean their floors in the first place.
 Or if your house wreaks of musty cheese and old gym socks and you need a quick fix, this might do the trick.
-But, hey, no judging…
+But, hey, no judging… #ItSmellsLike…Victory

 Packaging: The design of the product is pretty basic.
 I experienced an initial package leak with the container after the first use.
 While the packaging isn’t much different from other products, I do feel it could use improvement.